At The Language Factory we specialise in delivering high-quality business translations quickly, professionally and simply.

-Our projects are managed using TPBox: software designed specifically for the translation industry.
-Being a customised project management software, TPBox allows our PMs to streamline the project process, from choosing the correct supplier(s) for your project, to delivering translations securely through its FTP to our translators, ensuring no time is wasted in getting your project off the ground.
+We manage our projects with a bespoke project management software designed specifically for the translation industry.
+TPBox allows our PMs to streamline the project process, from choosing the correct supplier(s) for your project, to exchanging files securely with our translators, ensuring no time is wasted in getting your project off the ground.

 File formats we work In

-If you use it, we do too.
-We accommodate all common file formats including XML, XLF, HTML, PDF, InDesign and Microsoft Office.
+If you use it, we do, too.
+We work in all common file formats including XML, XLF, HTML, PDF, InDesign and Microsoft Office-based programmes.
 We also work with all software common to our business sector specialisms.
 For example, we regularly work in ConfirmIT, SurveyGizmo and Qualtrics during many of our market research and consumer insight projects.

 To maintain strictest confidentiality, we do not allow automated or cloud translation to be used on our clients’ projects.

 Individually each of our translators translate into their native language.
 Collectively, our network of translators accommodate over 140 languages.
 Our most commonly requested languages are French, German, Simplified Chinese, Japanese, Brazilian Portuguese, Spanish and Italian but if you need it, we can help.
 Get in touch for your next translation project and find out!

 At The Language Factory we can offer you a wide range of business translation services.

 We specialise in translation solutions for the Market research and consumer insight sector, where we provide language services for Survey and questionnaires translation, Verbatim response translation, Open-end coding, Online QC, Omnibus survey translation, Back-translation and Focus group translation and precis.